 At Hayes, we value the partnership established between parents/carers and the school.
-It is our usual practice to provide opportunities to look around the school at the annual open morning and subsequent tours.
-Members of the Student Support Department will be available at the open morning to see prospective parents/carers of both Year 5 and Year 6 students.
+It is our usual practice to provide opportunities to look around the school at the annual Open Morning and subsequent tours.
+Members of the Student Support Department will attend the Open Morning to provide information regarding SEN provision at Hayes.